absqueued/awesome/README.md

 - [QuickBase/babel-plugin-styled-components-css-namespace](https://github.com/QuickBase/babel-plugin-styled-components-css-namespace) - A babel plugin to add css namespaces (and increase specificity) of styled-component classes.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [SortableJS/Sortable](https://github.com/SortableJS/Sortable) - Reorderable drag-and-drop lists for modern browsers and touch devices.
 No jQuery or framework required.
+- [Th3Wall/Fakeflix](https://github.com/Th3Wall/Fakeflix) - Not the usual clone that you can find on the web.
 - [absqueued/pup](https://github.com/absqueued/pup) - The Ultimate Boilerplate for Products.
 - [adambard/learnxinyminutes-docs](https://github.com/adambard/learnxinyminutes-docs) - Code documentation written as code!
 How novel and totally my idea!
 - [adamkdean/gpt-unicorn](https://github.com/adamkdean/gpt-unicorn) - Getting GPT-4 to draw a new unicorn every day